Skip to content

 2.4 mgabout 370,000 KRWcommon maintenance dose

-That's why the headline number matters.
-210,000 KRW is what people remember because it sounds manageable.
-370,000 KRW is the figure that usually matters once treatment is established.
+Now you can see why the headline number is so slippery.
+210,000 KRW is the figure everyone remembers, because it sounds manageable.
+370,000 KRW is the figure that actually matters once treatment settles in.

-If you're estimating life after the first few months, budget from the maintenance end, not the entry price.
-Month-three you, looking at the receipt, will be glad you did.
+If you're estimating life past the first few months, budget from the maintenance end, not the entry price.
+The version of you reading a receipt in month three will be grateful you did.

 The most misleading Wegovy number in Korea is the starter-dose number.
-The month that feels manageable at the beginning is rarely the month that defines the long-term budget.
+The month that feels easy at the beginning is rarely the month that defines the long-term budget.

 What One Month Really Costs

-The drug price is only part of the story.
-For a patient already on 2.4 mg, a realistic monthly treatment budget in Korea often looks like this:
+The pen price is only the first line on the bill.
+For a patient already on 2.4 mg, a realistic monthly budget in Korea usually looks more like this:

 • Wegovy pen: about 370,000 KRW